Notice of Pre-AIA or AIA Status

 Faxér in view of Huang does not explicitly teach

-selecting, by the network device, one of the resource management policies for the communication session based whether on a number of antennas used by a base station supporting the communication session exceeds a threshold number of antennas and one of: an estimated available bandwidth the base station for the communication session, or a transmission delay for processing a packet in the communication session;
+selecting, by the one or more network devices, one of the resource management policies for the communication session based whether on a number of antennas used by a base station supporting the communication session exceeds a threshold number of antennas: an estimated available bandwidth the base station for the communication session, and a transmission delay for processing a packet in the communication session;

-It would have been obvious for one skilled in the art, before the effective filing date of the claimed invention, to modify Faxér in view of Huang by way of Yerramalli, to include an element that teaches a base station selecting a mode for a UE to conserve energy to optimize payload size and factoring in when the amount of antennas exceeds a threshold, as taught by Yerramalli in Fig. 1 and ¶0056-¶0060, to better improve power efficiency through optimizing throughput methodologies for communication systems and improve spectral power density through a EIRP limit.
+It would have been obvious for one skilled in the art, before the effective filing date of the claimed invention, to modify Faxér in view of Huang by way of Park’104, to include an element that teaches selecting an optimal CSI-RS factoring in the Tx/Rx antenna limitation, and reduced bandwidth with a configured RO offset, as taught by Park’104 in ¶0008 and ¶0195, to use a known element with another known element for a well understood result to help improve communication systems in a reduced capacity environment by enabling increased flexibility in allowing more options for a more independent environment, thereby improving the end-to-end quality of service.

 Claim 18 differs by the following limitation, which is also taught by the prior art,

-A non-transitory computer-readable medium containing instructions (Faxér Fig. 16: 1606), executable by at least one processor of a network device (Faxér Fig. 16: 1604), for: storing resource management policies (Faxér ¶0153: functions stored in memory; Faxér teaches instructions in memory being executed by a processor)
+A non-transitory computer-readable medium containing instructions (Faxér Fig. 16: 1606), executable by one processors (Faxér Fig. 16: 1604), for: storing resource management policies (Faxér ¶0153: functions stored in memory; Faxér teaches instructions in memory being executed by a processor, see Fig. 16 and ¶0153)

 Regarding Claim 5, Claim 14, and Claim 20

-Faxér in view of Huang, further in view of Yerramalli teaches the method, device, and medium with instructions as explained above in Claim 1.
+Faxér in view of Huang, further in view of Park’104, and even further in view of Seidel teaches the method, device, and medium with instructions as explained above in Claim 1.
 Faxér further discloses

 Regarding Claim 9 and Claim 11

-Faxér in view of Huang, further in view of Yerramalli teaches the method, device, and medium with instructions as explained above in Claim 1.
+Faxér in view of Huang, further in view of Park’104, and even further in view of Seidel teaches the method, device, and medium with instructions as explained above in Claim 1.
 Faxér further discloses

-wherein the network device includes a Radio Access Network (RAN) intelligent controller (Faxér ¶0108: Base station includes RAN node; Faxér teaches a network device being a RAN base station).
+wherein the one or more network devices includes a Radio Access Network (RAN) intelligent controller (Faxér ¶0108: Base station includes RAN node; Faxér teaches a network device being a RAN base station, see ¶0108).

 Regarding Claim 2, Claim 12, and Claim 19

-Faxér in view of Huang, further in view of Yerramalli teaches the method, device, and medium with instructions as explained above in Claim 1.
+Faxér in view of Huang, further in view of Park’104, and even further in view of Seidel teaches the method, device, and medium with instructions as explained above in Claim 1.
 Faxér further discloses

-wherein selecting the one of the resource management policies further comprises: identifying an antenna count threshold (Faxér ¶0013: supported number of antenna ports) and the number of antennas used by the base station supporting the communication session (Faxér ¶0013: CSI-RS ports; Faxér teaches a CSI report with the number of antenna ports);
+wherein selecting the one of the resource management policies further comprises: identifying an antenna count threshold (Faxér ¶0013: supported number of antenna ports) and the number of antennas used by the base station supporting the communication session (Faxér ¶0013: CSI-RS ports; Faxér teaches a CSI report with the number of antenna ports, see ¶0013);

-Faxér in view of Huang, further in view of Yerramalli, does not explicitly teach
+Faxér in view of Huang, further in view of Park’104, and even further in view of Seidel, does not explicitly teach

 and comparing the number of antennas used by the access station to the antenna count threshold.